wp-plugins/caascade/readme.txt

 == Installation ==

 1. Download and expand the Wordpress Caascade zip file to your `/wp-content/plugins/` directory.
 2. Register for a free Caascade.com account.
-Only a valid email address is required which will be verified.
-While you are there note your numeric user ID and whitelist the IP addresses your server is using in the account settings page.
+After you have verified your email address, note your numeric user ID and whitelist the IP addresses your server is using in the account settings page.
 3. Go to the Caascade Settings page of your Wordpress site and save your unique numeric ID.
 This is available in the Wordpress Dashboard under the Settings menu.
 4. Finally, when you are editing a page, tell Wordpress to include the operation form using shortcode syntax.
-The `com` atribute will be the lowercase filename of any operation in the Caascade plugin folder named `html` (Do not include `.html` at the end.)
+The `com` atribute will be the lowercase operation name.
 Here is an example: `[caascade com="prime"]`.

 Thats it.
 When you preview or view the page, you can enter the operations arguments to receive output.
 If you do not enter a required argument you will get back a Maxima syntax error.
 CSS may need to be added to help the form blend into your particular site.
 Some basic style is added already.